- Homosexuality

 Homosexual activity in Guizhou is legal.

-Same-sex marriage in Guizhou is civil unions (limited rights).
+Same-sex marriage in Guizhou is other type of partnership.

 Additionally, Beijing provides dependent residency status to foreign same-sex couples since the 1st of July 2013.